Who Pays on a First Date? Modern Etiquette Explained

 Best for: When both people prefer traditional dating roles or when one person specifically wants to treat.

-How to Handle the Check Gracefully
+How to Handle the Check Without Tension

 The moment the check arrives can be awkward, but it doesn’t have to be.
 Here’s how to handle it smoothly: